-Updated for 2024.
 A step-up in basis is a tax advantage for individuals who inherit stocks or other assets, like a home.
-A step-up in basis could apply to stocks owned individually, jointly, or in certain types of trusts, like a revocable trust.
-Sometimes called a loophole, the step-up cost basis rules are 100% legal.
-Here’s how a ‘stepped up’ cost basis works on inherited stock and other assets.
+A stepped up basis can apply to stocks held individually, jointly, or in certain types of trusts, like a revocable trust.
+Here’s how stepped up cost basis works on stock and other assets at death.

 Example of a step-up in tax basis on stocks inherited at death